donejs/donejs/docs/guide.md

 StealTools will find all of the assets you reference in your CSS and copy them to the dist folder.
-By default StealTools will set your [bundlesPath](http://stealjs.com/docs/System.bundlesPath.html) to `dist/bundles`, and will place images, for example, in `dist/images`.
+By default StealTools will set your [bundlesPath](http://stealjs.com/docs/System.bundlesPath.html) to `dist/bundles`, and will place the place-my-order-assets images in `dist/node_modules/place-my-order/assets/images`. bundleAssets preserves the path of your assets so that their locations are the same relative to the base url in both development and production.

 ### Deploy to a CDN